Xbox Live sandboxes for Creators Program developers

 The following needs to be done before you can switch in and out of the development sandbox via command-line:

-- Download the Xbox Live Tools Package at https://aka.ms/xboxliveuwptools and unzip.
+- Download the Xbox Live Tools Package at https://aka.ms/xboxliveuwptools, and then unzip the package.

 Run this in Administrator mode to switch your sandbox.
 The first argument is the sandbox.
-For example, if you are trying to switch to the MJJSQH.58 sandbox, you would use this command:
+For example, to switch to the MJJSQH.58 sandbox, use this command:

-To switch back to RETAIL, you simply provide that as the second argument.
+To switch back to RETAIL, provide that as the second argument:

 Switch your Xbox One console development sandbox